hsf-training/hsf-training-advanced-cpp-bits-webpage/_episodes/01-modernizing-legacy-code.md

 Treat warnings as errors.
 This makes it impossible to ignore them.

-Questions for you to consider:
+Treating warnings as errors sometimes requires extra effort to "work around" cases in which a warning is actually spurious in the specific context in which it arises.
+Failure to treat warnings as errors often (maybe always, on a large project) leads to many warnings being part of a normal build.
+This in turn makes it easy to miss the the truly dangerous situations that result in the generation of warnings.

 ### Questions
+* What warning level does your experiment typically use?
-* Does your experiment already do this?
+* Does your experiment use warnings as errors?
-* Can you convince them to do so, if they do not?
-* Can you do it locally, in your own build, even if your experiment does not?
+* Can you do it locally, for your own development, even if your experiment does not?

 ## Avoid conditional compilation

-* Conditional compilation uses `#if defined` or similar preprocessor macros to include code.
+Conditional compilation uses the `#if` or similar preprocessor macros to select what code should be compiled.
+It is used to support such things as conditional debugging, portablility for multiple operating systems, and handling the differences between compilers.

+Substantial use of conditional compilation makes code hard to understand, and thus hard to maintain.
+The speakers give an extended example of how, over time, the use of conditional compilation lead to a body of code that was impenetrable.
+Each path through the preprocessor logic is effectively a different implementation of the function or class in question;
+each should have its own testing.
+Identifying all combinations that can be formed can be very difficult.

-* What should be used instead?
+What should be used instead?
+The speakers suggest the use of *function overload sets* or *templates*, as appropriate.

-	* prefer function overload sets
-	* prefer templates
-* Kate and James suggest: *`#ifdef` entire functions*.
-I disagree.
-* My favorite comment on this technique (I do not recall the author): "Congratulations, you have written platform multi-dependent code."
-* I prefer to leverage the build system:
-	* Write functions (or classes, or templates) with the same name, and the same interface.
-	* Have the build system choose (maybe with user guidance) which *one* gets compiled and linked (or just included, if all is in a header).
+Kate and James suggest that is manageable to `#ifdef` entire functions.
+I disagree; I prefer to actually write different function or class implementations into different files, and to use the project's build system to select which files should be compiled or included.
+Among other benefits, this makes it easy to identify what the customization points are, and what specific functions or classes might need special attention when porting to a new compiler or new operating system.

+My favorite comment on the technique of conditional compilation to achieve platform independence is from Steve Dewhurst, in his book **C++ Gotchas**:

+> This code is not platform-independent.
+It's multiplatform dependent.
+Any
+> change to any of the platforms requires not only a recompilation of the source
+> but change to the source for all platforms.
+You've achieved maximal coupling
+> among platforms: a remarkable achievement, if somewhat impractical.
+>

+### Questions
+* Does your experiment support multiple operating systems or compilers?
+* Do you know how to use your experiment's build system to conditionally compile different files for different operating systems or compilers?

 ## Avoid macros

+Function-like macros are used in C to avoid function call overhead for frequently-used functions.
+Object-like macros are used in C to provide symbolic compile-time constants.

+In modern C++ their use is not encouraged.
-* Why?
+Why?
-	* macros do not obey namespace rules
+	* Macros do not obey namespace rules.
-	* the preprocessor does not know about types
+    * The preprocessor that interprets macros does not know about types.
-	* compiler error messages come from the generated code, not what the user sees
+    * Compiler error messages come from the generated code, not from the code that the user sees.

-* What should be used instead?
-	* prefer function overload sets
-	* prefer templates
+What should be used instead?
+The speakers prefer *function overload sets* and *templates*.
+In C++, *inline functions* can be used to avoid function call overhead. *const* and *constexpr* objects are preferred to object-like macros.

-* Note that templates are not exactly a solution to the issue of poor error messages.
+The speakers note that templates are not exactly a solution to the issue of poor error messages.
-* Sometimes you need a macro
-  Commonly appear as part of a plugin-handling system.
+Error messages from templates are (notoriously) sometimes very long and thus can be hard to understand.
+This should be much improved with the use of *constrained templates*, when such libraries become available.

+Sometimes you need a macro.
+Athough they should be avoided when a better option is available, macros are sometimes the best solution.
+For example, their token-pasting ability (using `#` and `##`) commonly appear as part of a plugin-handling system.

+### Question
-#### Q: What other good uses of macros have you encountered?
+* What other good uses of macros does your experiment employ?

 ## RAII and scope reduction